-Strategic Alliance
+Strategic Alliance with JOGMEC

 In March 2019 Mundoro entered into a Generative Program Agreement (the "Strategic Alliance") in the Republic of Bulgaria with Japan Oil, Gas and Metals National Corporation ("JOGMEC").
-The purpose of this Strategic Alliance is to establish a generative program between Mundoro and JOGMEC, whereby Mundoro will carry out mineral exploration activities in Bulgaria under the direction of a joint Technical Committee with the view to identifying areas of interests that merit additional exploration and/or development work.
-JOGMEC will sole fund the Strategic Alliance.
-The term of the generative program under this Strategic Alliance continues until December 31, 2019, subject to extension with consent of both parties.
+The purpose of this Strategic Alliance is to establish a generative program, whereby Mundoro carried out mineral exploration activities in Bulgaria under the direction of a joint Technical Committee with the view to identifying areas of interests that merit additional exploration and/or development work.
+JOGMEC sole funded the Strategic Alliance.
 Upon JOGMEC determining that one or more properties merit additional exploration and/or development work, JOGMEC has the right to establish a joint venture on that property with Mundoro.
 The generative program has been completed and JOGMEC has selected designated projects to proceed to the next stage of the agreement.